Wesenheit/Wesenheit.github.io/_posts/2023-02-02-LSTM-Tolkien.markdown

 ```

-Now let's specify model parameters and write down training loop me will use to train our model.
+Now let's specify model parameters and write down the training loop we will use to train our model.
 We use LSTM with
 dimensionality $$8$$ and dropout $$0.05$$.